Tower at Dubai Creek Harbour joins race to be world's tallest building

 (CNN)The race to the top has just gotten tighter, with two rising mega-towers in the Middle East battling to become the world's tallest.

-Construction has now begun on The Tower at Dubai Creek Harbor, a vast waterfront development, with completion scheduled for ahead of Dubai's Expo 2020 trade fair, which kicks off in October that year.
+Construction has now begun on The Tower at Dubai Creek Harbor, a vast waterfront development, with completion scheduled for ahead of Dubai's Expo 2020 world fair, which kicks off in October that year.

 Piercing through a canopy of clouds, The Tower, at 3,045ft (928m), aims to take the title of world's tallest tower, which the 2,723ft-tall (830m) Burj Khalifa, also in Dubai, has held since 2010.